odemolliens/bitrise-step-mobile-quality/README.md

 ### Input

-`Check Android` - yes/no - To set to yes if you want check android part
+`Check Android` - yes/no - Set yes if you want check android part

-`Check iOS` - yes/no - To set to yes if you want check ios part
+`Check iOS` - yes/no - Set yes if you want check ios part

-`External Build slug` - Build slug if you have your APK and/or IPA exported as artifact in another bitrise build
+`External Build slug` - If you have your APK and/or IPA exported as artifact in another bitrise build

 ###### Config